Primary

 Hang from a pull-up bar with arms extended.
 Engage your core and lift your legs until they are parallel to the floor with knees straight.
 Point your toes and hold the L position for time.
 Use straps if grip fails first.

-Want Hanging L-Sit in your program?
+See where Hanging L-Sit fits in your weekly plan

 Hang from a pull-up bar with arms fully extended.